 A day trip from Antigua is the perfect way to explore the Central and Western Highlands of Guatemala.

-Even though there are plenty of activities to keep you busy in the city, there’s much more to discover beyond Antigua’s historic and colorful streets.
+While there are plenty of things to do in Antigua to keep you busy, there’s much more to discover beyond the city’s historic and colorful streets.

 Antigua is ideally located an hour from Guatemala City and 2.5 hours from Lake Atitlán.

-The UNESCO World Heritage city is flanked by three volcanoes and myriad quaint towns with coffee plantations, farms, nature trails, and more—all of which can be discovered on an easy day trip.
+The UNESCO World Heritage city is flanked by three volcanoes and myriad quaint towns with coffee plantations, farms, nature trails, and more—all of which can easily be discovered on a day trip.

-Whether you are looking to adventure to one of the surrounding volcanoes or are keen to explore some of Guatemala’s Mayan ruins, here are the top day trips and tours to include in your Antigua Guatemala itinerary.
+Whether you’re looking to go on an adventure, hiking up one of the surrounding volcanoes, or you’re keen to explore some of Guatemala’s Mayan ruins, here are the top day trips from Antigua, Guatemala.

 Top Guided Tours From Antigua: